AngelCampa/LSTM-application-to-predict-Mexican-Stock-Prices/README.md

 May 2021

-In the present machine learning project, a Recurrent Neural Network of the Long-short Term Memory type is implemented to predict the price of a share of the Mexican Stock Exchange, Cemex, using data from January 1, 2020 to April 20, 2021 and it is compared with a simple Recurrent Neural Network.
+This project implements a Long-short Term Memory (LSTM) Recurrent Neural Network to predict the price of Cemex stock on the Mexican stock exchange from January 2020 to April 2021.
+The results are compared to a simple RNN.
+The LSTM has an R2 of 0.72 and RMSE of 0.21 in testing, while the simple RNN has an R2 of 0.75 and RMSE of 0.20, indicating it is the better model for this dataset.
+The code and methodology are provided.

 Used libraries: